local exporter is the default exporter in X-Pack monitoring. It routes data

 a message indicating that they are waiting for the resources to be set up.

 local exporter is that it lives within the cluster and

 therefore no extra configuration is required when the cluster is secured with

-local exporter make use of the internal transport mechanisms within Elasticsearch.
-This
+local exporter make use of the internal transport mechanisms

-when X-Pack security is enabled.
+user credentials when security features are enabled.

 One feature of the

 local exporter, which is not present in the

 is a cleaner service.
 The cleaner service runs once per day at 01:00 AM UTC on